 In recent days, Sapa is being attractive more foreigners to become one of Vietnam’s most popular destinations, but with no nearby airport, clearly over 380 kilometers from Hanoi.
 Spending two days and one night, visitors completely make the most awesome feeling in Sapa by three methods.
 Sa Pa is a town in Northearn Vietnam not far from the Chinese border with attractive topography and diversity culture.
-We will give you specific information to answer the question how is getting to Sapa from Hanoi.
+We will give you specific information to answer the question how to travel from Hanoi to Sapa.
 Actually, after this experience trip, you have more knowledge background of one of landscapes in North Vietnam and Vietnamese citizens living there.

 Getting to Sapa by train